techidaily/site-ai-voice-clone/source/_posts/new-in-2024-in-depth-review-of-ivona-text-to-speech-by-nextup-technologies.md

 In summary, the main difference lies in their primary functions: an AI video maker assists users in the video creation process.
 In contrast, an AI video generator autonomously produces videos without human intervention.
 Both concepts leverage AI technology to enhance video-related tasks, but they serve different purposes and cater to other use cases. challenges they may present.

-## Part 1.**What is an AI video maker?**

-AI video maker refers to a video creation tool that utilizes artificial intelligence (AI) technology to automate or enhance various aspects of the video production process.
-These tools often integrate machine learning algorithms and computer vision techniques to perform tasks such as video editing, scene recognition, automated video generation, voiceover synthesis, and more.

-With AI video makers, users can create professional-looking videos more efficiently and with less manual effort.
-These tools can analyze raw video footage, apply filters, add visual effects, generate subtitles, and even suggest relevant music or soundtracks based on the video's content.
-Some AI video makers can also create videos from scratch using provided assets, such as images and text, transforming them into dynamic and engaging visual presentations.

-The use of AI in video creation has significantly simplified the process and made it accessible to individuals and businesses without specialized video editing skills.
-As AI technology advances, AI video makers will likely become even more sophisticated, allowing for more creative and innovative video productions.

 <!-- affiliate ads begin -->
 <span id="1304648">
 					<video width="200" height="200" style="cursor:pointer"